shashankshanu102/AI_Fruits_classifier_using_CNN/README.md

 ----------------------------------------------------------------------------------------------------
 If someone needs any kind of help.
-You can reach me out on shashankshanu1993@gmail.com or on LinkedIn: www.linkedin.com/in/shashankshanu-425783117.
+You can reach me out on
+- Gmail: shashankshanu1993@gmail.com
+- LinkedIn: www.linkedin.com/in/shashankshanu-425783117.